1.

 25.

-Gilbert, C. Furniture at Temple Newsam House and Lotherton Hall: a catalogue of the Leeds Collection, in two volumes. vol. 1 (National Art-Collections Fund and the Leeds Art Collections Fund, 1978).
+Gilbert, C. Furniture at Temple Newsam House and Lotherton Hall: A Catalogue of the Leeds Collection, in Two Volumes. vol. 1 (National Art-Collections Fund and the Leeds Art Collections Fund, London, 1978).

 26.

-Gilbert, C. Furniture at Temple Newsam House and Lotherton Hall: a catalogue of the Leeds Collection, in two volumes. vol. 2 (National Art-Collections Fund and the Leeds Art Collections Fund, 1978).
+Gilbert, C. Furniture at Temple Newsam House and Lotherton Hall: A Catalogue of the Leeds Collection, in Two Volumes. vol. 2 (National Art-Collections Fund and the Leeds Art Collections Fund, London, 1978).

 27.